sbt/website/src/reference/01-General-Info/05-Using-Sonatype.md

 #### First - PGP Signatures

-Having the PGP key that you want to use, you need to sign the artifacts published to the Sonatype repository with the [sbt-pgp plugin][sbt-pgp].
+With the PGP key you want to use, you can sign the artifacts you want to publish to the Sonatype repository with the [sbt-pgp plugin][sbt-pgp].
 Follow the instructions for the plugin and you'll have PGP signed artifacts in no time.